Anyone can learn to quilt! The secret is knowing where to start. Here’s a simple set of basics to help you prepare to learn the basics of quilting.

 Knowing this will help you better choose fabrics for your next quilt without limiting yourself to a single collection.
 Click this link to learn How to Choose the Best Fabric for a Quilt.

 If color theory is your biggest obstacle to choosing fabrics, I have a solution.
-This class on color theory changed the way I approached color in quilts.
+This FREE class on color theory changed the way I approached color in quilts.
 It’s a great course which covers the subject of how colors work together in quilts.

 Cutting Out the Fabric